 When you make one of two objects more massive, or move them closer together, the force will be stronger and this force of attraction is what we call weight.
 But because the Earth’s mass is so much greater than our own and because the more massive something is the more it resists being moved.
-If you drop a pencil from a height of 2 meters the pencil doesn’t just fall to the earth.

 They’re attracted to each other by equal forces, but the same force moves the pencil a lot more than the earth.
 When you let go of the pencil the earth is literally pulled up to the pencil by the pencils own gravity a distance equal to about 9 trillion the width of a proton.
 That same force moves the pencil the remaining distance, which is still pretty much 2 meters…

 Many experiments have confirmed general relativity’s picture of the universe fitting the conclusion that there is no gravity, there’s just space-time, its curvature and us in it.

 Space-time grips mass telling it how to move and the mass grips space-time

 Relative to the earth, we don’t move very fast.
 Even jet airplanes move negligibly close to the speed of light.
 So relative to earth we move almost exclusively through time, as such we are more affected by the way time is curved by mass than how space is curved.
 This has led many to claim that for the most part you feel, as though, you’re being pushed into the ground not because of a force called gravity but because time is moving faster for your head than for your feet.
 Down is relative and always changing, but it exists because of and is always in the direction of slower time.
 Everything is naturally steered towards where time is slowest.
 We call this falling – going down.

 Bertrand Russell called this the law of cosmic laziness.